Breakfast Hash

 • 1 tsp dried thyme

-• 1/2 tsp celery seeds
+• ½ tsp celery seeds

-• 1/4 tsp fine table salt
+• ¼ tsp fine table salt

-• 1/4 tsp ground black pepper
+• ¼ tsp ground black pepper

-• 1 lb yellow potatoes
+• 1 lb yellow potatoes, diced

-• 1 1/2 cups chicken broth
+• 1 ½ cups chicken broth

 Instructions

-• Press Saute, set time for 5 minutes.
+• Press Sauté, set time for 5 minutes.

-• Melt the butter in a the cooker.
+• Melt the butter in a cooker.
 Add the onion and both bell peppers.
 Cook, stirring occasionally, until softened, about 4 minutes.
 Add the ham, garlic, sage, thyme, celery seeds (if using), salt, and pepper.
 Cook, stirring often, until fragrant, about 1 minute.

-• Turn off the SAUTE function.
+• Turn off the Sauté function.
 Stir in the potatoes and broth, scraping up any browned bits on the pot’s bottom.
 Lock the lid onto the cooker.

 • Optional 1 Max Pressure Cooker